 About Project 509

 Project 509 works in remote Haitian mountain villages to help improve access to clean drinking water.
-We build rainwater harvesting systems and offer basic WASH training (sanitation and hygiene) in local schools and community meetings.
+We build rainwater harvesting systems and coordinate basic WASH trainings (water, sanitation and hygiene) in schools, churches and during community meetings.

 It is at least a four hour hike to the first villages in Pays Pourri and Marozo – the areas where we work; there is no electricity, running water, or road access.
-Children walk 3–5 hours round trip daily just to carry drinking water home from steams that are also used to wash clothes, bathe, and water animals – these streams are always contaminated.
+Children walk 3–5 hours round trip daily just to carry drinking water home from steams that are also used to wash clothes, bathe, and water animals – the water in these streams is not fit to drink.

 Basic sanitation and hygiene education is low, and it is common in villages throughout the area for several people to die each year from water-borne disease such as cholera – an entirely preventable situation.